-I’m sharing this little anecdote with you to show that you can actually both do, and put up with, so much more than you think you are ever able for.
-We so often sell ourselves short when it comes to activating that inner strength that we’ll often deny that we even have in the first place.
+I’m sharing this little anecdote about my intracranial pressure monitor procedure with you to show that you can actually both do, and put up with, so much more than you think..
+We so often sell ourselves short when it comes to activating that inner strength that we’ll often deny that we even have any.

-Unfortunately I displayed symptoms of PTSD after some pretty horrific and terribly managed medical procedures prior to this one, and I went into this particular test with a huge amount of fear and trepidation.
+Unfortunately I displayed symptoms of PTSD after some pretty horrific and terribly managed medical procedures prior to this one.
+I went into this particular test with a huge amount of fear and trepidation.
 But, I had to do it.

-I’m pretty sure I’m not the only one who has had to overcome a huge phobia in order to proceed with recommended medical treatment or tests.
+I’m pretty sure I’m not the only one who has had to overcome a huge phobia in order to proceed with recommended medical treatment.
 This photo shows me with what I call a Brain Prong.
 It’s a wire that was placed directly into my brain that measured intracranial pressure over around 48 hrs while I was both awake and asleep.
-It unfortunately involved drilling a hole into my skull, which thankfully I was knocked out for.
-I don’t know how I’d have reacted seeing what looks like a Black n Decker drill come at my noggin.
-What I wasn’t knocked out for was the removal of said prong, which was secured to my skull with a huge bolt that Munster Herman would have been envious of.
+It involved drilling a hole into my skull, which thankfully I was knocked out for.
+I don’t know how I’d have reacted seeing what looks like a Black n Decker drill come at my noggin!
+What I wasn’t knocked out for was the removal of the said prong, which was secured to my skull with a huge bolt that Munster Herman would have been envious of.

-I was incredibly blessed to have an old school friend in the room with me while this bolt was removed, and we joked about “you need this like you need a hole in the head.
+I was incredibly blessed to have an old school friend in the room with me while this bolt was removed.
+We joked about “you need this like you need a hole in the head.
 Oh wait..!” and could they not inject some botox into my forehead alongside the lidocaine.
 One can only hope, goodness knows chronic illness and pain lends itself to an excess of forehead wrinkles resembling Gordon Ramsey.
 Sorry Gordon!

 In summary, never ever underestimate yourself.
 Ever.
 When it comes down to it, you’ll get through it – whatever that “it” is for you.
 It is true that if you believe you can, you’re halfway there…